cash/elgg-phpmailer/README.md

 INSTALLATION
 ==========================
+- Install plugin with composer
-Put into mod and enable in the admin panel.
+- Enable in the admin panel.
 It will override the default email notification handler.
 There are smtp settings and an end of line marker override in the admin plugin settings.

-SETIINGS
+SETINGS
 ===========================
 This plugin provides a complete set of parameters including:
 1. Should this plugin override the default Elgg mail handler